smbwain/apme/doc/docs/api.md

 Create new apme context.
 Context allow you to make actions on resources.

-__Usually you shouldn't call this method manually in the context of express user request.
-Just use _req.apmeContext_ instead.__
+__Usually you shouldn't call this method manually when you use express.
+Use _req.apmeContext_ instead.__

 - options: object = {}
     - req